 But Hawthorne infuriated her by writing in the forward that he didn’t believe her.

 While waiting for the book’s publication, she tried to get into Shakespeare’s tomb to find the proof she knew Bacon had hidden there.
 Night after night she came into the church with a lantern and stared at the altar.
 The vicar considered letting her into the tomb.
-She fell ill and gave up.
+She then fell ill and gave up.
 Her brother Leonard thought she had lapsed into insanity and begged her to come home.

 When she finally had the 682-page book published, no one read it — except critics, who trashed it.
 Delia became suicidal, delusional and feverish.
 She was committed to an asylum in England, then sent home.
 She died in an asylum in Hartford on Sept.
 2, 1859, at age 48.